a-schur/sorbet-error/README.md

 # Sorbet Error Reproduction

-This repository contains the minimal files needed to reproduce the Dependabot Sorbet error when updating GHCR images via docker-compose ecosystem.
+This repository was created to reproduce the Dependabot Sorbet error when updating GHCR images via docker-compose ecosystem.

 ## Issue Reference
 https://github.com/dependabot/dependabot-core/issues/13553

+## Reproduction Status
+⚠️ **UNABLE TO REPRODUCE** - Dependabot successfully created [PR #1](https://github.com/a-schur/sorbet-error/pull/1) bumping `goauthentik/server` from `2025.10.0` to `2025.10.2` without any Sorbet errors.

-## Problem Description
+## Original Problem Description
-Dependabot crashes with an internal Sorbet runtime error during the UpdateAllVersions / GroupUpdateAllVersions stage when trying to update the `ghcr.io/goauthentik/server` Docker image.
+The issue reported that Dependabot crashes with an internal Sorbet runtime error during the UpdateAllVersions / GroupUpdateAllVersions stage when trying to update the `ghcr.io/goauthentik/server` Docker image.

 ## Files